R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/sq_functions.rst

 Inside the macro you have access to the Squirrel Manager of the context the function has been called from and the SQVM.

+Parameters are the initial stack in the function context.

 .. cpp:function:: macro ADD_SQFUNC(return_type, funcName, argTypes, helpText, runOnContext)

     :param return_type: The squirrel return type the compiler expects from this function